microsoft/hands-on-lab-azure-functions/docs/workshop.md

 <details>
 <summary>📚 Toggle solution</summary>

-First, you need to start the orchestration of the transcription of the audio file in the `AudioBlobUploadStart` function you did previously by addind this code at the end:
+First, you need to start the orchestration of the transcription of the audio file in the `AudioBlobUploadStart` function you did previously by adding this code at the end:

 ```csharp
 string instanceId = await client.ScheduleNewOrchestrationInstanceAsync(nameof(AudioTranscriptionOrchestration), audioFile);